 When water freezes - to ice, or snow - it does so into crystals, which are ordered.
 It is easier for the slower-moving (so colder) water molecules to attach themselves to these crystals.
-So, as in Q5, these are differentially removed from the water - which is thus warmed, by their departure (as in Q4, but with the direction of temperature reversed).
+So these are differentially removed from the water - which is thus warmed, by their departure (as with boiling, but with the direction of temperature reversed).
+Again as with boiling: the thermodynamics of freezing involves the specifics and chemistry of the substances in question, and can be quite complicated.
+For example, water expands on freezing (as one knows from burst pipes!).
+This - the anomalous expansion of water - involves hydrogen bonds between water molecules.